Choice of Paper

 I keep the papers listed below in stock in all sizes, and many other papers are potentially available upon request.

 Matte Fine Art Papers

 Canson Rag Photographique is a 100% cotton fine art paper that is bright without using optical OBA's.
 With a smooth surface, it is suitable for both art reproductions and any type of photographic print.
 A lovely, versatile paper that is fast becoming a favorite.

 Hahnemühle Museum Etching

 A very thick and lightly textured art paper with no OBA’s, Museum Etching is one of my favorite matte papers.
-It is a natural white and is not quite as white as Velvet Fine Art or Photographique but has a significant presence.
-It is particularly suited for art reproductions but is great for any work that does not rely on detail.
-HME also resists flaking and damage more than many other papers.
+It is a natural white and is not quite as white as Canson Rag Photographique, but it has a significant presence and feel in the hand.
+It is particularly suited for art reproductions but is great for any work that does not rely on intricate detail.
+Museum Etching also resists flaking and damage more than many other papers.

 Hahnemühle Photo Rag 308

 One of the most popular matte papers, HPR is a 100% cotton paper with slight OBA’s and a lightly textured surface.
 With good dynamic range and a very pleasing feel, it is one of the best general purpose papers.
 Very beautiful paper.